How We Can All Help In The Fight Against Racism In The UK And Beyond

 In the spirit of shutting down racism and elevating black causes, petitions are a great way to lobby authorities into taking decisive action on racism.

-The Justice for George Floyd Change.org petition has over 11 million signatures at the time of writing and is the biggest US petition on the site, ever.
-It's calling on Mayor Jacob Frey and DA Mike Freeman to have all three police officers involved in the incident with George charged.
-Add your name here.
+If you want proof that petitions work (alongside other forms of activism), the Justice for George Floyd Change.org petition reached almost 20 million signatures last year and is the biggest US petition on the site, ever.
+It called on Mayor Jacob Frey and DA Mike Freeman to have all the police officers involved in the incident with George Floyd charged, something which has thankfully now happened.

-There's a whole load more here, too, if you're interested.
+There's a whole load more new petitions you can sign here, too, if you're interested.

 Donating money (if you have it to spare) is one of the easiest and effective ways to help, and there are countless causes in dire need of funds.